VinothJeyaraman55/azure-quickstart-templates/101-backup-usage-report/README.md

 You can use this template to view trends on protected instance count and backup cloud storage consumed by each of your billing entities, as well as a detailed list of all your billing entities with information such as protected instance count, storage replication type and backup cloud storage associated with each billing entity.

-Following is the information that is exported by this Logic App:
+Following are the information that is exported by this Logic App:

 1. Inline
 a.
 Trend of Protected Instance count over time